'B' (ii) was the Japanese seizure of the island of Borneo in the British and Dutch East Indies (16 December 1941/1 April

 As noted above, in 1941 Borneo comprised Dutch and British colonies.
 The so-called 'White Rajahs' of the Brooke family had ruled Sarawak, in north-western Borneo, for more than one century, first as rajahs under the Sultanate of Brunei (a tiny but once powerful state entirely enclosed within the borders of Sarawak), and from 1888 as a British protectorate.
 The island’s north-eastern region comprised North Borneo, since 1882 another British protectorate under the British North Borneo Company, and off its coast the small British crown colony of Labuan.
 The rest of the island, collectively known as Kalimantan, was under Dutch control.
 In overall terms, therefore, the north-western third of this basically triangular island comprised the British colonies of North Borneo and Sarawak, and the south-eastern two-thirds parts of the Netherlands East Indies.

 The Netherlands East Indies possessed their own armed forces, the Koninklijk Nederlands Indisch Leger (Royal Netherlands East Indies army) under the command of Major General Hein ter Poorten and comprising some 35,000 troops, of whom 28,000 were indigenes (with about one Dutch officer or non-commissioned officer to 40 native soldiers) as well as a large reserve and home guard of both Dutch and indigene personnel.
 The total regular, reserve and territorial strength was some 85,000 men.
 The regular troops were well trained and disciplined, but the Reservekorps and Landstorm reserves and the Stadswacht home guard were considerably less effective.
 The Dutch had also started to raise an Indonesian militia in June 1941.
-Much of these forces’ equipment was obsolescent, and units were often under-equipped.
+Much of weapons and equipment operated by these forces was obsolescent, and units were often under-equipped.

 A battalion-sized detachment of the Koninklijk Nederlands Korps Mariners (Royal Netherlands marine corps) was attached to the Royal Netherlands East Indies army.

 The Militaire Luchtvaat (air force) had 140 obsolescent US-made fighters and light bombers as well as 80 reconnaissance, light transport and trainer aircraft.
 Most of the aircraft were based on Java, and were under the command of Major General Ludolph Hendrik van Oyen.